Men's Floor Hockey

 - Interference - a player impeding the progress of a non-ball-carrying opponent

-- Unsportsmanlike Conduct - any conduct that is unbecoming to a player including displays of anger (verbal or physical), intentionally forcing another player into a penalty (such as lifting an opponent’s stick so that the blade goes above their waist), dangerous play or using illegal equipment
+- Unsportsmanlike Conduct - any conduct that is unbecoming to a player including displays of anger (verbal or physical), intentionally forcing another player into a penalty (such as lifting an opponent’s stick so that the blade goes above their waist), dangerous play or using illegal equipment.
+Three such penalties will result in a suspension hearing following the game.
+The referee can also eject a player from the game if warranted.

 - Bench Minor - players arguing with each other or with the referee (other than captains); players on the bench shouting insults or abuse to the opposing team or game officials